Dalimil/Instagram-Bot/README.txt

 	- For each account on 'Future Follow' list:
 		- scrape for quality:
 			- must be public, must not be already followed and not already following me
-			- must have > 30 posts
+			- must have > 10 posts
-			- must have < 3000 followers
+			- must have < 2000 followers
 			- must have < 2000 following
 			- must have followers-per-post ratio below say 80 (e.g. account with 100 posts has max 5000 followers)
-			- must not have these words in bio: "click, bio, link, webcam, cam, gain, snapchat, follow, followers, kik"
+			- must not have offensive or spammy words in bio
-			- must not have these words in name or username: "salon, sex, rental, free, follow, follower"
+			- must not have offensive or spammy words in name or username
-			- randomly skip this acc with 10% chance (more human like behaviour)
 		- if checks OK:
 			- follow this account and like maximum 1 or 2 of its posts
 			- add to the 'Future Unfollow' list with timestamp